Mahendragiri Hills

 Bhima Temple

 The temple is made up of 18 crudely cut stone blocks of different sizes.
 They are arranged as the base part, the middle of inside the temple (the Garbha Gruha), and the top comprising two tiers with deep cracks.
 But the overall structure of the temple is very strong.
-Inside of the temple, the Shivalinga is located.
-The temple is also known as the Gokarneswara temple.

-The temple has a main entrance and another narrow exit on its opposite side.
-People who visit here must try to go through that narrow exit.
 Here, an interesting thing is there about this narrow exit.
 Sometimes slim and thin people face problems or cannot pass through them, and some healthy and overweight people go through them easily.
 Especially during Shivaratri, a lot of people gather here and try to pass through the narrow way and go to visit other temples.

 Compared to the Yudhishthira temple, the design of the Bhima temple is less refined and is so simple.
 It is like placing different stones on one another in a simple architectural manner.
 However, the centuries-old temple still has enough reasons that will make your jaw break.

 After spending some time there, I observed the temple from all sides.
 One question that came to my mind was, how could these blocks be set up on top of one another?
 Because the size of stone blocks is huge and it’s not possible for any human being or by the help of any animal to fix these stones up on top of another.
-There is a legend that this temple was built by Lord Bhima himself by placing these stone blocks to worship god, Shiva.
-Because of this kind of several unanswered questions, sometimes we prefer to go with these legends by accepting them.

-The Shiva Linga Under The Sky
+The Shiva Linga At Mountain Peak

 Shiva Ling at Mahendragiri peak